openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 When you have advantage on an action, roll an extra number of attribute dice equal to your advantage level.
 Then, when adding your dice together, ignore the lowest *X* attribute dice, in which *X* is your advantage level.

-**Example of Advantage**
+> #### Example of Advantage
+>

-*Vera leaps down upon her foe from a ledge ten feet above.
+> Vera leaps down upon her foe from a ledge ten feet above.
 The GM rules that she gains advantage 1 on the attack.
 Her Might score is 9, granting her 3d10 for attribute dice.
 The advantage 1 allows her to roll 1 extra d10.
 So she rolls 1d20 + 4d10.
-After rolling, but before calculating her total, she removes the lowest rolling d10.*
+After rolling, but before calculating her total, she removes the lowest rolling d10.

 Disadvantage works in a similar manner.
 When you have disadvantage, you still roll an extra number of attribute dice equal to your disadvantage value.
 However, instead of ignoring the lowest dice, you ignore the *highest* dice.

-**Example of Disadvantage**
+> #### Example of Disadvantage
+>

-*Therilas attempts to invoke his elemental magic to call a lightning bolt down from a foe.
+> Therilas attempts to invoke his elemental magic to call a lightning bolt down from a foe.
 However, he is currently being distracted by a swarm of wasps summoned by an enemy spellcaster, granting him disadvantage 1.
 Furthermore, he has also been subject to the fatigue bane, adding on an additional disadvantage 1.
 Therilas’s Energy score is 5, granting him 2d6 attribute dice.
 He rolls 1d20 + 4d6.
-After rolling, but before calculating his total, he removes the two highest rolling d6s.*
+After rolling, but before calculating his total, he removes the two highest rolling d6s.

 ### Advantage and Disadvantage Are Only Applied BEFORE Explosions

 Advantage and Disadvantage only apply to your initial pool of dice for an action roll.
 They do not apply to subsequent rolls granted by exploding dice.

+> #### Example of Advantage with Exploding Dice
-For example, if you have attribute score 4 and are rolling with advantage 2, you would roll 1d20 + 3d8 and keep the single highest of the d8s before rolling any exploding dice.
+> Imagine you have attribute score 4 and are rolling with advantage 2, you would roll 1d20 + 3d8 and keep the single highest of the d8s before rolling any exploding dice.
 Imagine your d20 rolls a 10 and your d8s land on 8, 8, and 3.
 You would then keep one of the 8s and discard the other two dice.
 Because the 8 rolled max, you may roll it again and add the result to your total.
 Imagine that lands on a 5.
 Your total score is 23 (10 + 8 + 5).

 ### Advantage and Disadvantage with Attribute Scores of Zero